MatthewRDangle/StandardCSS/README.md

   * Validation & Invalidation

 ## Compatability
-This HTML boilerplate is designed to work with some of the latest technology that is accepted by all modern browsers.
+This HTML boilerplate is designed to work with the latest technology that is accepted by all modern browsers.
-As of 4/20/2022, 94% of all users browsers', according to CanIUse, support everything in document.
+As of 7/25/2023, 94% of all users browsers', according to CanIUse, support everything in document.
 Except the scrollbar, as only webkit supported browsers support this.

 ## Accessibility